Food and drinks are made up of nutrients. Your body uses these nutrients for energy and to grow and keep healthy.

-In Australia and New Zealand, experts have worked out the average daily amount of each nutrient that is enough to meet the needs of nearly all healthy people at a particular age and gender.
-The amount is referred to as the recommended daily intake or RDI.
-For example, the recommended daily intake (RDIs) for vitamin C is 40 micrograms for males and 30 micrograms females.
+In Australia and New Zealand, experts have worked out the average daily amount of each nutrient that is enough to meet the needs of nearly all (97–98%) healthy people.
+This is amount is called the recommended daily intake (RDI).

 Adequate intake (AI)

-Sometimes an RDI for a particular nutrient can’t be worked out, so other ways are used to help guide us on how much to eat.
-One of those ways is to give an adequate intake (AI) amount, based on what experts have found to be average levels of nutrient intake within a healthy group of people.
+Sometimes an RDI for a particular nutrient can’t be worked out, so other ways are used to help guide you on how much to eat.
+One of those ways is to give an adequate intake (AI) amount, based on what experts have found to be the average nutrient intake within a healthy group of people.

-It’s important to note there is no established benefit for healthy people to eat a nutrient in amounts greater than the RDI or AI.
-Where there is no UL available, this means there are not enough data to set one; it does not mean that eating a high level of that nutrient is safe.
+There is no established benefit for healthy people to eat a nutrient in amounts greater than the RDI or AI.
+Where there is no UL available, this means there are not enough data to set one.
+It does not mean that eating a high level of that nutrient is safe.

 Both Australia and New Zealand review nutritional reference values from time to time, based on changes in evidence, so it’s wise to adhere to the most up-to-date values.